LuisFranco12/Pokemon/README.md

 ## Challenge
 My biggest challenge was working with the PokéAPI.
 The API has a lot of nested data structures, which made it difficult to retrieve the information I  needed.

 To overcome the challenge of working with the PokéAPI, I implemented a solution that involved mapping through the results array on the "https://pokeapi.co/api/v2/pokemon/" endpoint.
-For each Pokémon in the array, I made a separate fetch request to the corresponding url to retrieve the necessary information.
+For each Pokémon in the array, I made a separate fetch request to the corresponding URL to retrieve the necessary information.
 Specifically, I fetched the URLs of all first-generation Pokémon that I wanted to display and saved the returned array in a variable.

 ## Unsolved Problem
 A improvement that could be made is implementing a way to hide pagination numbers when there is a large amount of pokemon being fetched from the PokeAPI.
 This would make the website look cleaner.